learn-co-curriculum/intro-to-data-types.js/README.md

 ## Objectives
 1. Define "data type"
 2. Explain JavaScript's data types
-3. Use the `typeof` operator
+3. Use the `typeof` operator to explore JavaScript's data types

 ## What is a data type?

 At the machine level, all data on a computer is bits — 1s and 0s.
 Humans, it turns out, prefer not to work so close to the metal, so we have _data types_ for describing different bits of information.
-Data types give us a quick way of understanding how we can operate on a given bit of data.
+Data types classify our data both for ourselves and the computer so that we can develop some expectations as to how the data can and will be used.

 ## Math!